xjtu-enre/ENRE-ts/README.md

 Options:
   -V, --version                     output the version number -i, --input <path>                specify the path to a file or directory (default: ".")
-  -o, --output <path>               specify where to output the analyse results (default: ".")
+  -o, --output <path>               specify where to output the analyse results
+                                    append extension '.json' (default) or '.lsif' to specify format (default: "./output.json")
   -e, --exclude <relative-path...>  specify files or directories to be excluded during analysis -m, --multi-thread                enable to use multi thread to speed up analyse processing (default: false) -v, --verbose                     enable to print more message while processing (default: false) -h, --help                        display help for command
 ```

 ### Examples